suny-sht/detectron2/docs/tutorials/models.md

 model = build_model(cfg)  # returns a torch.nn.Module
 ```

-To load an existing checkpoint to the model, use
-`DetectionCheckpointer(model).load(file_path)`.
-Detectron2 recognizes models in pytorch's `.pth` format, as well as the `.pkl` files
-in our model zoo.

-You can use a model by just `outputs = model(inputs)`.
-Next, we explain the inputs/outputs format used by the builtin models in detectron2.
+Next, we explain the input/output format used by the builtin models in detectron2.

 ### Model Input Format

-All builtin models take a `list[dict]` as the inputs.
-Each dict
-corresponds to information about one image.
+The output of the default [DatasetMapper]( ../modules/data.html#detectron2.data.DatasetMapper) is a dict.
+After the data loader performs batching, it becomes `list[dict]`, with one dict per image.
+The `list[dict]` will be the input format of all the builtin models.

 The dict may contain the following keys: